RameshEdirisinghe/Ai-chat-Bot/README.md

 # AI Chatbot - ASKBOT

-An interactive and visually appealing AI chatbot powered by a modern design.
-The chatbot uses AI responses (replaceable with actual API integration) and is built using HTML, CSS, and JavaScript.
+An interactive, **responsive**, and fast **AI-powered chatbot** with a modern design.
+The chatbot provides a seamless user experience and can be easily integrated with AI APIs for dynamic responses.

 ---

 ## Features

+- **Responsive Design**: Fully optimized for desktops, tablets, and mobile devices.
+- **Fast Performance**: Lightweight design ensures quick load times and smooth interactions.
-- **Interactive Design**: A sleek, dark-themed UI with modern typography and responsive layout.
+- **Interactive UI**: A sleek, dark-themed interface with intuitive user interactions.
-- **Customizable**: Easily modify styles and scripts to suit your needs.
+- **Customizable**: Easily modify styles and scripts to fit your needs.
-- **AI-Powered Responses**: Ready to integrate with APIs for dynamic AI responses.
+- **AI-Powered Responses**: Ready to integrate with AI APIs for dynamic and intelligent conversations.
-- **Cross-Browser Compatibility**: Works seamlessly on modern browsers.
+- **Cross-Browser Compatibility**: Works flawlessly on modern browsers.

 ---